rdonn70/ggm-sabermetric/README.md

 ## Notes about Results...
 It should be noted that this data (seen in results.csv) was conducted using the attached python script (ggm-calculator.py) created by me, with statistical data provided by Sean Lahman (http://www.seanlahman.com/).
 The program I made only considers players that have at least 100 ABs.
 This data also has a Max Value of 0.399407 (John McGraw) and a Min Value of -0.75235 (sorry Mike Thurman).
+Additionally, results_gmm_simple shows the results of the "simple" version of GMM (GMM = ((H+BB)/(AB+BB))-(SO/AB) ), this tries to account for the lack of statistics for players of different generations, and instead gives a "level" playing field by only considering strike outs as a negative (although I believe if you were to use this statistic, it should be used in it's full form but should probably only be considered for modern players).

 As previously stated, I made this in one night and spent approximately 40 minutes on this project, so if something is wrong with the program, data, reasoning, or something else entirely, please let me know. :)